Heilongjiang China Travel Guide

 Ensure your mobile phone contains local navigation apps (Baidu Maps or Amap) and mobile payment systems (WeChat Pay or Alipay) before you start exploring.
 These tools are indispensable for navigating Harbin efficiently.

-Think about taking a power bank to double-check your phone remains charged for all your navigation and payment needs throughout the day.
+Reflect on taking a power bank to verify your phone remains charged for all your navigation and payment needs throughout the day.